 On May 20, 2008, Erik Sauer, founder of There Goes My Hero, was diagnosed with Acute Myelogenous Leukemia (AML).
 Following four months at Johns Hopkins Hospital, Erik received a life-saving bone marrow transplant from Isabel, an unrelated donor from Germany.

 On the evening of February 19, 2015, There Goes My Hero was gearing up to host our 4th annual Taste For Life (now known as OctoberTaste) fundraising event.
 As guests began arriving at Pier 5 Hotel, Hero staff and volunteers were excited to provide a night of food, spirits, and hope.
 Luke Harlan was one of the sixteen potential life-savers that decided to join the bone marrow registry that night.
 “After Erik Sauer told me his story, I was asked to register and happily did so.
 It just seemed like a no brainer” says Luke.
 Four years later on March 1st, the result of that decision finally came to light when Luke was identified as a lifesaving match for a patient in need of a peripheral stem cell transplant.
-In an amazing turn of events, Luke donated to a 59-year-old man from Germany.
+In an amazing turn of events, Luke donated to save the life a 59-year-old man from Germany.

 A peripheral blood stem cell donation is the most common of the two ways to donate.
 It is a 4-8 hour procedure in which blood stem cells are collected via the bloodstream.
 Blood is drawn through one arm and passed through a machine that filters out the stem cells, and then the remaining blood is returned through the other arm.